openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 This specification defines the following Credential Issuer Metadata:

 * `credential_issuer`: REQUIRED.
 The Credential Issuer's identifier, as defined in (#credential-issuer-identifier).
-* `authorization_server`: OPTIONAL.
-Identifier of the OAuth 2.0 Authorization Server (as defined in [@!RFC8414]) the Credential Issuer relies on for authorization.
-If this element is omitted, the entity providing the Credential Issuer is also acting as the AS, i.e., the Credential Issuer's identifier is used as the OAuth 2.0 Issuer value to obtain the Authorization Server metadata as per [@!RFC8414].
+* `authorization_servers`: OPTIONAL.
+A JSON array of strings, where each string is an identifier of the OAuth 2.0 Authorization Server (as defined in [@!RFC8414]) the Credential Issuer relies on for authorization.
+If this parameter is omitted, the entity providing the Credential Issuer is also acting as the AS, i.e., the Credential Issuer's identifier is used as the OAuth 2.0 Issuer value to obtain the Authorization Server metadata as per [@!RFC8414].
+When there are multiple entries in the array, the Wallet may be able to determine which AS to use by querying the metadata; for example, by examining the `grant_types_supported` values, the Wallet can filter the server to use based on the grant type it plans to use.
+When the Wallet is using `authorization_server` parameter in the Credential Offer as a hint to determine which AS to use out of multiple, the Wallet MUST NOT proceed with the flow if the `authorization_server` Credential Offer parameter value does not match any of the entries in the `authorization_servers` array.
 * `credential_endpoint`: REQUIRED.
 URL of the Credential Issuer's Credential Endpoint.
 This URL MUST use the `https` scheme and MAY contain port, path, and query parameter components.
 * `batch_credential_endpoint`: OPTIONAL.
 URL of the Credential Issuer's Batch Credential Endpoint.
 This URL MUST use the `https` scheme and MAY contain port, path, and query parameter components.
 If omitted, the Credential Issuer does not support the Batch Credential Endpoint.
 * `deferred_credential_endpoint`: OPTIONAL.
 URL of the Credential Issuer's Deferred Credential Endpoint.
 This URL MUST use the `https` scheme and MAY contain port, path, and query parameter components.
 If omitted, the Credential Issuer does not support the Deferred Credential Endpoint.